-Net sales increased \$3.4 million, or 8%, to \$46.0 million for the year ended December 31, 2021 compared to \$42.6 million for the year ended December 31, 2020.
-The increase was driven by growth in our International and E-commerce channels, partially offset by lower Brick & Mortar sales as we reshuffle our product lineup ahead of our new product launch in 2022 and lower DTC sales driven by an intentional decrease in marketing spend as we expect to shift the focus of these investments to our longer-term DTC strategy rather than chasing short-term revenue gains.
-Our revenue growth has been negatively impacted throughout the year by the supply chain issues being felt globally as the COVID-19 pandemic continues to present challenges.
-We are navigating through short-term shortages in raw materials as well as production delays stemming from supply chain shortages and labor constraints.
+Net sales increased \$8.7 million, or 19%, to \$54.7 million for the year ended December 31, 2022 compared to \$46.0 million for the year ended December 31, 2021.
+The increase was driven by growth in our Brick & Mortar channel driven by the launch of Halo Elevate® and growth in our International channel, partially offset by lower E-commerce and DTC sales driven by an intentional reduction in new customer acquisition and retention marketing spend in connection with our strategic rebranding of TruDog under the Halo umbrella which was successfully executed and implemented in July 2022 and the Halo Holistic[TM] relaunch.
+Our revenue growth and the sales for certain products was negatively impacted in the first half of 2022 by the supply chain issues being felt globally as we navigate through short-term shortages in raw materials as well as production delays stemming from labor constraints.

-Key factors that we expect to affect our future sales growth include new product innovation, our new product launch, our expansion strategy in each of the sales channels and our key supplier relationships.
+Key factors that we expect to affect our future sales growth include new product innovation and launches, our expansion strategy in each of the sales channels and our key supplier relationships.